GraphQLAPI/graphql-api-for-wp/docs/en/modules/schema-configuration.md

 # Schema Configuration

-A schema configuration is used by Custom Endpoints and Persisted Queries to customize their behavior, including:
+A schema configuration is used by Custom Endpoints and Persisted Queries to customize their behavior.

+## Description

+The schema can be configured with the following elements (more items can also provided by extensions), and one or more entries can be selected for each:

-- Access Control
+- Access Control Lists: to define who can access the schema
-- HTTP Caching
+- Cache Control Lists: to set-up HTTP caching
-- Field Deprecation
+- Field Deprecation Lists: to version the schema

-Other elements can also provided by extensions.
+Modules can define their own configuration to be applied in the schema through the `Options` box, including:

+- Setting the schema as public or private
+- Namespacing the schema

 <a href="../../images/schema-configuration.png" target="_blank">![Creating a new schema configuration](../../images/schema-configuration.png "Creating a new schema configuration")</a>